tamucc-comp-bio/how_to/howto_github_codespaces.md

 - No need to install anything on your computer.
 - Preconfigured with common programming tools.
 - Runs in the cloud, so you can code from any device with internet access.
-- Saves your changes back to GitHub just like working locally.
+- Your Codespace is connected to your GitHub repository; commit and push your changes to save them to the repository.

 This is the safe swimming pool :swimmer: before we jump into the open ocean :ocean: of open-source software.
 By the end of the course, this will be you :surfing_woman: :surfing_man:.